Mannath93478/To-Do-List-App/README.md

 ## Description

-📝MyToDoList: A responsive to-do list website 🌐📱 built using HTML, CSS, and JS.
-Save your tasks and data will present until cleared.
+📝 To-Do-List-App: A responsive to-do list website 🌐📱 built using HTML, CSS, and JS.
+Save your tasks and data will persist until cleared.

 ## Authors